-Violence can be used by a child or young person against any family member, including a parent, sibling, or other family member.
-A young person may use violence toward their intimate partner.
-This is often referred to as adolescent family violence.
+Violence can be used by a child or young person against any family member, including a parent, sibling, or

 Under the Family Violence Protection Act 2008 'child' is defined up to age 18 years.

 'Young person' is not defined in legislation and may be up to age 25 years.